nshockwa/CSC474Final/README.md

   - git checkout . (this will remove all changes)
 - if you have done "git commit -m 'MESSAGE HERE'"
   - git revert DESIRED_COMMIT_ID

+### Other
+- delete local branch
+  - git branch -d the_local_branch
+- delete remote branch
+  - safely do it on site